 Reviewer Whitney White, MS. CMHC, NCC., LPC

-Gynophobia, more commonly known as the fear or loathing of women, is a social phobia, according to Fear Of.
+Gynophobia, more commonly known as the fear or loathing of women, is a social phobia.
 In most cases, men are more likely than women to experience a fear of women.
-Individuals who have gynophobia may harbor ill-feelings towards women in their family, including mothers, sisters, aunts, and cousins.
+Individuals who have gynophobia may harbor ill-feelings towards women in their families, including mothers, sisters, aunts, and cousins.
 Moreover, those who fear or detest women abstain from sexual intercourse with women or marriage to women.
-Gynophobia is sometimes referred to as xenophobia or gynephobia.
+We'll dive further into this topic throughout the article.

-Medical specialists often attribute gynophobia to traumatic experiences that an individual has gone through because of certain women.
+Medical specialists often attribute gynophobia to traumatic experiences that an individual has gone through that have involved women.
 This could include an abusive or neglectful mother, undergoing emotion, physical, or sexual abuse from a woman during puberty, or habitual rejection from women.
-As previously stated, men are more likely to suffer from gynophobia than other women are and will likely view women as untrustworthy or otherwise duplicitous.
+As previously stated, men are more likely to suffer from gynophobia than other women are and will likely view women as a whole as untrustworthy or otherwise deceitful.

 Both adults and children are capable of suffering from gynophobia.
-If this fear and discontentment with women are not addressed, it almost always carries over into adulthood.
-Fear Of moreover affirms that persons who suffer from this social phobia view women as physical and emotional threats.
+If this fear and discontentment with women are not addressed, it tends to carry over into adulthood.
+This type of fear affirms that persons who suffer from this social phobia view women as physical and emotional threats.

 While negative experiences increase one's likelihood of contracting gynophobia, Healthline affirms that other factors increase the probability of a person developing a fear of women.
 High levels of emotional sensitivity and proneness to negativity makes one more susceptible to disliking or dreading women.

-Unlike gynophobia, misogyny is wholly within one's control.
-Individuals who loathe women who harbor prejudices against them exert this form of negative energy upon interacting with them.
+Unlike gynophobia, misogyny is entirely within one's control.
+Individuals who loathe women and who harbor prejudices against them exert this form of negative energy upon interacting with them.
 Furthermore, misogyny is not a clinical illness.
-People who suffer from this condition are not plighted with the aforesaid physical symptoms that accompany a genuine phobia of women.
+People who suffer from this condition are not plighted with the aforementioned physical symptoms that accompany a genuine phobia of women.

 There are many theories regarding misogyny, its underlying roots, and what causes it.
 While misogyny is defined as a person who hates or harbors contempt and prejudice for women, Psychology Today presents a slightly different thesis.
-In their own words, misogynists hate and have contempt for women who "don't act by beliefs the misogynist has about how women should think and behave."
+In their own words, misogynists have hatred and contempt for women who "don't act by beliefs the misogynist has about how women should think and behave."

 The theory above further supports the belief that gynophobia and misogyny are wholly different entities.
-While gynophobia is a clinical phobia of all women, misogyny targets specific categories of women, at least according to Psychology Today.
+While gynophobia is a clinical phobia of all women, misogyny targets specific categories of women.

 Cognitive Behavioral Therapy

-In some circumstances, a doctor will decide that medication is more suitable to combat the phobia of women than the forms above of therapy.
+In some circumstances, a doctor will decide that medication is more suitable to combat the phobia of women than the above forms of therapy.
 More often than not, medication is used to ease the gynophobic offshoots of panic attacks and anxiety.
-However, Healthline states that medication should only be administered in the very beginning stages of treating gynophobia.
+However, the medication should only be administered in the very beginning stages of treating gynophobia.

 If the afflicted individual is prescribed medication, they will likely receive beta-blockers or sedatives.
 Ultimately, both forms of medicine are designed to tackle gynophobia.
-However, they go about the matter in somewhat contrasting manners.
+However, they go about the matter in a somewhat contrasting manner.